Dome A – coldest place on Earth

 Dome A is one of the best locations on Earth for astronomical observations – for example, it is probably the only place on Earth where the interstellar medium can be researched in terahertz frequencies.
-Many roles in this program are taken by Australia which sees a possibility to develop world-class astronomical observatory here.
+Many roles in this program are taken by Australia which sees a possibility to develop a world-class astronomical observatory here.

 - Australian Antarctic Division, Dome A: Colder than Cold.
 Accessed in the 31st December 2011.
 Here you can look current temperature at Dome A – amazing!